Sunday, August 4, 2024

 Let's Explore Food As a Social Construct: Beginning the Conversation

-Junipers Garden, Brandywine MD, Oasis in the Woods, June 2023.
+Junipers Garden, Brandywine, MD, Oasis in the Woods, June 2023.

 Hey there!
 Let's chat about the social aspect of food.
 I often bring this up when seeking funding for community engagement events at the museums and galleries I'm involved with.